Guild of One-Name Studies

 Beasant, Besant, Bessant, Bezant and Bezzant in Australia

-The study consists of nearly 44000 individual people who are as far as possible connected into family groupings.
+The study consists of 33283 individual people who are as far as possible connected into family groupings.

-The largest group consists of nearly 5000 people over 12 generations, these are people with the Bessant spelling who are descendants of William Bessant and Ruth Cullimore who lived in Weston in Gordano, Somerset.
+The largest group consists of 4863 people over 12 generations, these are people with the Bessant spelling who are descendants of William Bessant and Ruth Cullimore who lived in Weston in Gordano, Somerset.

-The next largest group consists of nearly 1500 people across 12 generations who are the descendants of Henry Bezant and Mary Leigh who lived in Laxfield, Suffolk.
+The next largest group consists of 1431 people across 12 generations who are the descendants of Henry Bezant and Mary Leigh who lived in Laxfield, Suffolk.